 What does abuse do to the brain?

-What are the six long term effects of abuse?
+What are the six long-term effects of abuse?

-At what age is Sexual Assault most common?
+At what age is sexual assault most common?

-Who are the most common sexual abusers?
+Who are the most common sex abusers?

 What are the signs of child sex assault?

 What are the two major forms of sex assault in children?